Sparks-MG/Data-Science-Nanodegree-2020/Berlin-Airbnb-Data-Analysis-February-2020/readme.md

 ### Motivation
 This project is part of Udacity's Nanodegree in Data Science and will be implemented via the programming Python following the CRISP-DM methodology.
 The results are published in an accompanying blog on medium: https://medium.com/@martin.gleditzsch/berlin-or-berlout-1eee1e8ffb43?sk=cc2e9e8ba090abc3c0ce52dc97acacb0.

-The choice of the dataset was personally motivated as well, since I am a native german and like to travel.
-For this project, I was interestested in data which was scrapped in February 2020 to **better understand the following questions:**
+For this project, I was  interestested in Airbnb data for Berlin which was scrapped in February 2020 to **answer the following questions:**
 * How expensive is an overnight stay in Berlin?
 What are minimum, average, typical or maximum prices?
 * How does the cost vary depending on the month or day?
 * How does the cost vary depending on the neighbourhood in the city?